Cyber Threats in India: How to Stay Safe from Scams, Phishing & More

 -

-⭐ How to Stay Safe
+How to Stay Safe

 ✔ Never scan QR codes sent by strangers

-✔ Double-check UPI ID before sending
+✔ Double-check UPI IDs before sending money

 -